dpretet/friscv/doc/traps.md

   consisting of a vector base address (BASE) and a vector mode (MODE).

 - Vectored mode: Asynchronous interrupts set pc to BASE+4×cause, elsepc is to set to BASE

-MEDELEG / MIDELEG

-- To indicate that certain exceptions and interrupts should be processed directly by a lower privilege level

-MIP / MIE

 MEPC